Happy-Ferret/promise-mw-2/README.md

   - In this version, besides providing the promise to middleware converter, an express.Application wrapper is also provided for shorter syntax.

+**Why stick to express?**

+This is a conservative option where you keep the express/connect ecosystem and still get the cleaner syntax from newer ES features.

 ## Usage

 Basic usage.